 What Is an Eyebrow Transplant?

-It works more or less like a hair transplant.
+It works more or less like a scalp hair transplant.
 Of course, there are some big differences, though.
 To begin with, the hair for the eyebrows is taken from the scalp.
 The surgeon specially chooses the one-haired grafts for transplantation of the eyebrows to create a natural look.
-In this procedure, the expertise of the surgeon is important.
-The grafts have to match the angling of the existing brow hair so that it looks natural.
-Moreover, the density has to look even and uniform.
+Moreover, the angling of hair is matched to existing brow hair for a natural look.

 What Are the Similarities Between Eyebrow Transplant and Microblading Eyebrows?